AamirSheikh00/AamirSheikh00/README.md

 <br />
 <br />

 Hey, I'm *Aamir Sheikh*.
 Currently a Third Year student at <b>College of Engineering, Pune</b>, one of India's oldest engineering colleges.
 I love to work with Data Structures and Algorithm to automate and build more efficient stuff.
-My main interests are in the field of ML, AI andData Science.
+My main interests are in the field of ML, AI and Data Science.
 Do feel free to check out my repositories and colab on any challenging and fun ideas!

 Happy Coding!